 -

 Start by putting all the ingredients in a blender, and blend until smooth.
-The batter should be quite liquid.
+You should end up with a thin batter.

 -

 Grease a non-stick pan on medium-high heat with a bit of coconut or olive oil.
-Pour a bit of the batter to form the pancakes.
+Pour a bit of the batter to form little pancakes (approx. 10cm diameter).
 Once they start to bubble on the top (approx. 3 minutes) flip them with a spatula.

 -

 Cook for another 3 minutes.
-Repeat this process until you've used all the batter.
+Repeat this process until you've used all the remaining batter.

 -

 Serve stacked on a plate, and add your favourite toppings on top.
-I love a dollop of coconut yogurt, berries and a drizzle of honey.
+I love a dollop of coconut yogurt, berries and a drizzle of honey or maple syrup.

 Notes